aswinks123/Helm/Helm-Complete-Projects/Containerized_API_Creation_and_Deployment/README.md

 ![alt text](images/app-availability.png)

-## PART 2: Create a Helm Chart and Deploy the Containers
+## 2️⃣PART 2: Create a Helm Chart and deploy the containers

 ### 1. Run the following command to create a sample chart